zaiisao/Documentation/en/Recording/recording_composite_mode.md

 ```
 ./recorder_local --appId <Your App ID> --channel <The name of the channel to be recorded> --channelProfile 1 --uid 0 --appliteDir ~/Agora_Recording_SDK_for_Linux_FULL/bin --isMixingEnabled 1 --mixedVideoAudio 2 --audioProfile 1 --mixResolution 640,480,15,1000 --layoutMode 1
 ```

+## Considerations

+If a user stops sending streams or leave the channel during a recording session, the recording service fills the region of that user with the color of the canvas.